 The cover version of Mona Lisa by Nat King Cole was inducted into the Grammy Hall of Fame in 1992.
 He described this song as one of his favourites among his recordings.

-Whilst the song does not reference the theft, it highlights how it had brought the painting so much fame, long after the event, which continues to this day.
+Whilst the song does not reference the theft, it highlights how the event brought the painting so much fame, long after the event, which continues to this day.

 In 1962, the Mona Lisa received a valuation of $100m.
-Accounting for inflation, the Mona Lisa would be estimated to be worth between $834m to $860m in today’s money.
+Accounting for inflation, the Mona Lisa is estimated to be worth between $834m to $860m in today’s money.